 Vegan Blankets & Throws

-Great for snuggling up under while watching box sets – but many are made from wool, which not only has a very poor sustainability score, but a real dark side when it comes to animal welfare (you can read more about what wool production actually entails here).
+Great for snuggling up under while watching box sets – but many are made from wool, which as we've seen has not only has a very poor sustainability score, but a real dark side when it comes to animal welfare.

 What's the alternative?
 Look for organic cotton, or other natural, sustainable textiles such as linen or bamboo.
 These are still soft and warm, non-irritant (many people suffer allergies to wool), much more sustainable, and delightfully animal-free.
 I love our Lüks Linen range of Turkish-made blankets and throws, which are made by small family ateliers and master weavers in Turkey, using gentle, centuries old craft to create hand loomed textiles.
 These are made using locally grown, spun and OEKO TEX certified cotton, and come with a 20 year repair or replace guarantee.